soumyarooproy/graphs-galore/README.md

 # Breadth First Search

-This algorithm takes an a graph, a source vertex, a destination vertex and returns the shortest path from the source to the destination.
+This algorithm takes in a graph, a source vertex, a destination vertex and returns the shortest path from the source to the destination.
 This will function for either undirected or directed graphs as long as the graph is unweighted.

 ## Usage